 1. Complete and up-to-date Statistics

-Whether we collect statistics or dynamic AMP sampling is sufficient depends on the data demographics.
+The adequacy of statistics or dynamic AMP sampling varies according to the data demographics.

-Not all of the suggested statistics are necessary to improve the execution plan.
-Many suggestions will not change anything except the estimated number of rows.
+Not all suggested statistics improve the execution plan.
+Some only alter the estimated number of rows.

 Dynamic-AMP sampling

-If the optimizer does not have statistics on a non-indexed column, it must use heuristics to estimate the number of selected rows.
-Heuristics are nothing more than rules of thumb and usually give completely wrong estimates.
+Gathering statistics for all non-indexed columns used in joins, WHERE conditions, or aggregations is crucial.
+If the optimizer does not possess statistics on a non-indexed column, it must rely on heuristics to estimate the number of selected rows.
+However, heuristics are rules of thumb that mostly result in erroneous estimates.

 Fully collected Statistics

-- Small tables with less rows than AMPs
+• Small tables with fewer rows than AMPs

 Statistics for Row-Partitioned Tables

-The Teradata Optimizer has unique statistic requirements for PPI tables.
+The Teradata Optimizer requires specific statistics for PPI tables.

 Dummy Column “PARTITION”